chen-yingfa/chujian-classifier/README.md

 # Chujian Classifier

 Implementation of Prototypical Network on classification of Chujian (楚简) characters.
-Support Prototypical Network using CNN, ResNet and ViT.
+Support Prototypical Network (based on CNN), ResNet and ViT.

 ## Data

+Preprocess the data into specific format with the code in `data` folder.
+See `data/README.md` for details.

 A small part (1,000 examples) of the entire Chujian dataset is extracted for convenience, it is located in `data/chujian/glyphs_small`.